devikaatgit/MyRCodes/README.md

 #fisher.R - How to calculate fisher test p-value for a complete det of omic data by using apply function

 #FeatureSelection.
 R - To identify the most important features in the datasets, ten different techniques of FS merged using robust rank algorithm

+#To produce an adjacency matrix data from an edgelist data of a network (Node1,node2,weight)

+#AdjacencyNWMatrix1.R - Exclusive node slection where node 1 and node 2 lists are not same and the variables can be alphanumeric

+#AdjacencyNWMatrix2.R - To construct square matrix with all nodes to nodes connections - including self connections